brittneypostma/devDocs/src/routes/blog/posts/javascript.md

 **console.log** - outputs whatever you specify to the console.

     console.log("Hi Brittney!!")
+	// Hi Brittney!!
-	//Hi Brittney!!var age = 37;console.log(num) //37
+	var age = 37;
+	console.log(num)
+	// 37

 **console.error** - usually has a red color and outputs an error message to the console.

     console.error(err)
-	//this might be found in a promise catch statement (more on this later).
+	// this might be found in a promise catch statement (more on this later).

 **console.clear** - clears everything inside the console window and leaves a fresh window. used with other operators.